williamhoos/testrepo/docs/source/architecture.rst

 View Portal
 ~~~~~~~~~~~

-The following methods are used to get the block of HTML code that, when posted as instructed, will generate the PEER code on a sponsor's website.
+The following methods are used to get the block of HTML code that, when posted as instructed, will display the fully configured PEER portal on the sponsor's website.

 .. _Method 17: